tock/tock/doc/reference/trd-appid.md

   1. The application has a single process.
 It has no application
   credentials: it only runs on kernels that are willing to load applications without credentials (e.g., research systems).
+The application has only a local application identifier.

-  1. The application has a single process.
+  1. The application has a single process and there is a one-to-one mapping between public keys and applications.
 The application is identified by a public key (e.g., an RSA public key) that is also a global application identifier.
 This application's application credentials consist of a TBF header containing this key as well as a